-Effect: As a result of the relief association officer issuing checks with only one authorized signature and/or with an unauthorized signature, assets were placed at greater risk as expenditures were being made without a second relief association officer having the opportunity to verify the propriety of the expenditures.
+Effect: The failure to establish adequate internal controls prevented the relief association from adequately safeguarding its assets.
+As a result of the relief association issuing checks with only one authorized signature, assets were placed at greater risk as expenditures were being made without a second authorized relief association officer having the opportunity to verify the propriety of the expenditures.
 The application of the second authorized signature, after evaluating the propriety of the expenditure, reduces the risk of misappropriation and the risk of errors occurring and going undetected.

-Recommendation: We recommend that the relief association officials establish adequate internal control procedures to ensure that the signatures of at least two authorized relief association officers, one of whom shall be the Treasurer, are included on all relief association negotiable instruments as defined by the VFRA Act and the relief association's bylaws.
+Recommendation: We recommend that the relief association officials establish adequate internal control procedures to ensure that the signatures of at least two authorized officers, one of whom shall be the Treasurer, are included on all relief association negotiable instruments as defined by the VFRA Act.
+We also recommend that the relief association officials adopt internal control procedures which require that all checks be signed and discontinue the use of the signature stamp.
 For further guidance, please refer to the Auditor General's publication, MANAGEMENT GUIDELINES FOR VOLUNTEER FIREFIGHTERS' RELIEF ASSOCIATIONS.